joedono/House-of-Z/17 True Undeath/05 Maze of the Crypt Things.md

    1. Red Pawn - page 343
    2. 4 Mazeknights - page 342

+The players meet Gail Barnhill, a human refugee who has been wandering the endless maze for a while.
+He's a Pact of the Fiend Warlock beholden to Baphomet.
+Baphomet has been trying to tempt him into the center of the maze and he's been trying to escape.
+Gail is the other end of the bag of sending that Mori has been receiving.

 ##### Third Chamber
 1. Arrival Circle
 2. Condition - Ghoul Pack